 A marketing strategy is a long-term, forward-thinking approach to promoting your business.
 It’s an overall game plan your company uses to attract customers, boost sales, and increase brand awareness.
 This includes creating objective and measurable goals for multiple different tactics designed to ultimately increase revenue.

 Successful marketing strategies are typically drawn up from market research that a business performs.
-Once a company knows its customers inside and out, it can act on initiatives the marketing team thinks will resonate with their audience.
+Once a company knows its customers inside and out, it can act on initiatives the marketing team thinks will resonate with its audience.

 Growing a business certainly isn’t easy.
 However, being able to identify the right marketing strategies for your business is a great place to start.
 Feel free to hop to the section that you’re most interested in below!